2023Liang3036195722/final_year_project/README.md

 Before you begin, ensure you have the following software installed on your machine.
 These steps are for setting up on a clean computer.

 1.  **Git**: For cloning the repository.
-    *   [Download & Install Git]

 2.  **Node.js and npm**: Required to run the frontend application.
-The LTS (Long-Term Support) version is recommended.
-    *   [Download & Install Node.js] (npm is included in the installation)
+The LTS (Long-Term Support) version is recommended.(npm is included in the installation)
 3.  **Python**: Required to run the backend server.
 Version 3.8 or higher is recommended.
-    *   [Download & Install Python] (During installation, be sure to check the box that says "Add Python to PATH")
+(During installation, be sure to check the box that says "Add Python to PATH")

 ## ⚙️ Installation & Setup